wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

 .. note:: To authenticate the git clone, you may need a PAT.
 You can generate one here: https://github.com/settings/tokens (use anything as username, the PAT as your password)**

-Check that a compute cluster exists in your workspace and the name (goazurego) matches the one specified in the https://github.com/Azure/azureml-v2-preview/examples/commandjob.yml file.
-If you used the ARM template, this will be set up for you.
-Submit your first job using the job create command.
-You should see a new run from the Studio UI (https://ml.azure.com) Home page or Experiments page.
+Check that a compute cluster exists in your workspace and you have a compute cluster named **goazurego** (if not, you can modify the name of the cluster in your YML file).

 .. code-block:: console